infobar-image

 3. Affects your reproductive health

-Men, who are sleeping, just five to six hours at night, have a low level of testosterone, which a person who is aged more than 10 years to them would have.
-So lack of sleep will age you faster almost a decade in terms of that aspect of vitality and wellness.
+Men who are sleeping, just five to six hours at night, have a low level of testosterone, which a person who is more than 10 years old would have.
+So, lack of sleep will age you faster, almost a decade in terms of that aspect of vitality and wellness.
 This has a direct impact on sex hormones.

 According to recent research, in men, sex hormone levels were reduced by as much as 10% to 15% when they slept for 5 hours or less.
-They also indicated that with each night of disrupted sleep, their overall mood and vitality deteriorated.
+They also indicated that with each night of sleep deprivation, their overall mood and vitality deteriorated.

-4. Reduced immunity and increased risk of Cancer
+4. Reduced immunity and high risk of Cancer

 5. Impacts your cardiovascular system